We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Stretch your muscles before engaging in physical activity and after workouts.

-- Incorporate a warm-up and a cool-down into all of your exercise sessions.
+- Incorporate a warmup and a cooldown into all of your exercise sessions, around 5 minutes each.

-- Stay hydrated, especially on the days when you are active.
+- Stay hydrated, especially on days when you’re active.

 - Engage in regular exercise to help promote optimal muscle tone.